 The vampire layover is not necessarily a bad thing.
 If catching some ZZZ’s is what your body needs, no problem.
 There’s plenty of hotel options and designated snooze areas to accommodate your weary body.
 But what about the wide eyed and bushy tailed who has the energy of a Duracell battery bunny (thanks jet lag)?
 There are some options for the wide awake, as well.

-Transit and air side hotels.
+Transit and air side hotels in Singapore.

 If you are choosing to stay in a transit hotel (not leaving the airport).
 Check out Changi’s Transit hotel options and prices.